waggle-sensor/summer2022/snead/daily_log.md

   - has a backlog of versions that are non-standalone, standalone, and fully 5G depending on our infrastructure needs
 - Found [UERANSIM](https://github.com/aligungr/UERANSIM) which could simulate a 5G phone and base station if core testing needed
 - Helped give Randy Berry a tour of our lab
 - I was able to connect my Linux computer to the modem that got a ping on [6/22](https://github.com/waggle-sensor/summer2022/blob/main/snead/daily_log.md#wednesday-622) but ONLY this modem.
-Are you only able to connect to one modem from your Linux system?
+Are you only able to connect to *one* modem from your Linux system?
 Still doesn't explain the 5g phones being unable to connect.
 My ModemManager was able to talk to it, but the mobile network couldn't connect... ( ._.)
 #### To Do
 - Look into Aether (ONF) and other open source cores
 - Dive deeper with free5GC
 - Research more on Kubernetes and understand our current setup
+- Try to downlink from the server to a modem if we're in the lab tomorrow (randy's idea!)
+Can you downlink to the modem when the computer is not connected?
+  - How do we know the packets aer transmitting over 5G?
+When we get it up and running, I guess...
 ### Wednesday 6/29
 - Career day!!
 Figured out how to play Carcassonne, did NOT figure out how to kayak properly
 ### Tuesday 6/28